laszewsk/mlcommons/benchmarks/cloudmask/target/greene_v0.5/README.md

 Make sure to change the paths in the 'config.yaml' file to appropriate locations.
 The paths for 'train_dir', 'inference_dir', 'model_file', 'output_dir' and 'venvpath' must be fixed based on the user's directory.

+<mark>TODO:</mark> the uk data repo seems down, so it does not work, we need alternative

 ```bash
 node>
   cd $TARGET